 –Speaking of lemon, I love lemon water, with bubbles or without.

 –Related to that, I have managed my kid’s soccer (football) team, and I love being a soccer mom.
 I love being a mom, period.
-My kid graduated in 2016 (sob!) and I miss the day-to-day of mom life.
+My kid is now in college, and I miss the day-to-day of mom life.

 –I love to play outside, winter or summer.
 I love to play in the snow!

 –I am a huge huge huge Harry Potter fan, and have taught a Harry Potter class at my college.
 I have a dog named Ginny (my son chose her because of her name, and she’s just as mischievous as Ginny Weasley).
-I’ve been to Harry Potter world and am going to Leavesden Studios in England in the summer of 2017 (hopefully!)
+I’ve been to Harry Potter world and hope to visit Leavesden Studios in England before the end of the decade.

 –If I don’t listen to music for a few days, I get droopy. : ( Music is like blood or water–I need it in my veins.
 What kind of music?
 Almost any kind.
 My list of favorites would take up this whole page.